 - A. To determine the risk of nephrotoxicity, Nephrogenic Systemic Fibrosis (NSF), or any contrast induced nephropathy (CIN) it is necessary to evaluate the serum creatinine value and the resultant estimated Glomerular Filtration Rate (eGFR). - B. If the patient's eGFR is 30mL/minute or less or if there is an increase in serum creatinine of 0.2 mg/dL or greater with the previous 48 hours, notify the radiologist.
 The radiologist will determine how to proceed. - 1.
 Inpatient: A value within 72 hours prior to the scheduled contrasted examination is required if there are no other risk factors for contrast induced nephropathy (CIN). - a.
-In the event of a life-threatening emergency and the patient's renal function values are abnormal a radiology resident, fellow, or attending along with the ordering team chief resident, fellow, or attending have the authority to instruct the CT technologist to proceed with the administration of IV contrast.
-The CT technologist will notify the radiologist and document the serum creatinine value and estimated GFR in the Technical Comments, "Emergent exam per Dr. ." - b.
-A radiology resident, fellow, or attending along with the ordering team chief resident, fellow, or attending may determine that the patient's condition is such that a CT cannot safely be delayed until a serum creatinine and estimated GFR is obtained.
+In the event of a life-threatening emergency and the patient's renal function values are abnormal a chief resident, fellow, or attending in the Departments of Surgery, Emergency Medicine, or Neurology have the authority to instruct the CT technologist to proceed with the administration of IV contrast.
+The CT technologist will notify the radiologist and document the serum creatinine value and estimated GFR in the Technical Comments, "Emergent exam per Dr. \\\\\." - b.
+A chief resident, fellow, or attending in the Departments of Surgery, Emergency Medicine, or Neurology may determine that the patient's condition is such that a CT cannot safely be delayed until a serum creatinine and estimated GFR is obtained.
 In this situation, the physician will authorize the technologist to proceed with the injection of IV contrast.
-The technologist will notify the radiologist and will document in Technical Comments, "Labs deferred per emergency order of Dr.," noting the name of the requesting physician. - c.
-In the event of a code stroke and the patient renal function values are abnormal or doesn't have any labs, a radiology resident, fellow, or attending along with the neurology resident, chief resident, fellow, or attending have the authority to instruct the CT technologist to proceed with the administration of IV contrast.
-The CT technologist will document in Technical Comments, "Emergent exam per
+The technologist will notify the radiologist and will document in Technical Comments, "Labs deferred per emergency order of Dr.\\\\\," noting the name of the requesting physician. - 2.
+Outpatient: A value within 90 days to the scheduled contrasted examination is required if there are no other risk factors for contrast induced nephropathy (CIN). - a.
+At the discretion of the radiologist, an updated eGFR can be requested if the patient is 65 years old or older, even if they have no known or suspected renal dysfunction. - b.
+If no value is available, upon arrival to the Radiology department, a serum creatinine and eGFR will be performed in the unit with the use of I-statequipment provided by the UAB office of Bedside Testing.
+The referring physician order for the exam/procedure serves as the order to initiate necessary labs to perform the requested exam/procedure.